pawurb/Locker/README.md

 [Story of the project](https://pawelurbanek.com/smart-contract-development)

+## SmartHoldPublic

+The `SmartHoldPublic` contract can be used to lock your Ether for a predefined period of time.
+Optionally, you can configure an ETH/USD price value that will release the Ether.
+Compared to other contracts it can be intereacted with by everyone not only the account that deployed it.

 ## SmartHoldETH

 The `SmartHoldETH` contract can be used to lock your Ether for a predefined period of time.
 Optionally, you can configure an ETH/USD price value that will release the Ether.
 You need to initialize the contract with the following arguments: